copperwater/xNetHack/doc/xnh-changelog-8.0.md

   monster you will be polyinitted into.
 - Detect unseen is no longer a messageless effect.
 You now get messages about revealing one or more secret doors, corridors, traps, or monsters.
+- Farlooking a monster will show if they are fleeing.
+- Farlooking a monster that you can see will show if they are wearing armor and/or wielding a weapon.

 ### Architectural changes